 Dear Dr. Karnes:

-I am pleased to present the report you authorized on June 10, 2014 regarding the feasibility of potential pizza options for the upcoming class party.
+I am pleased to present the report you authorized on June 10, 2014, regarding the feasibility of potential pizza options for the upcoming class party.

 An analysis of both Pop’s Pizza Planet and Scooby’s Pizza Mansion found that, although both alternatives offered delicious options, Scooby’s Pizza Mansion better met our chosen criteria in cost, choices, and delivery time.
 It is therefore the recommendation that we utilize Scooby’s Pizza Mansion for our upcoming class pizza party.